Windscale Piles: Radioactive release

 There was a release to atmosphere of radioactive material that spread across the UK and Europe.
 The accident was rated a level 5 (out of a maximum level of 7) on the International Nuclear Event Scale.
 The chimney filters were credited with maintaining partial containment and thus minimising the radioactive content of the smoke that poured from the chimney during the fire.
 This included a large quantity of tritium, but it proved to be a negligible radiological hazard compared with the other radionuclides.
 The fire released an estimated 600 TBq of iodine-131, 4.6 TBq of caesium-137, 8.8 TBq of polonium-210 and 12000 TBq of xenon-133.

-Iodine-131, which may lead to thyroid cancer, made the most significant contribution to the collective dose on the general population.
+Iodine-131, which may lead to thyroid cancer, is thought to have posed the most significant cancer risk to the general population.
 Polonium-210 and caesium-137 were also significant.
-It has been estimated that the incident caused 240 additional cancer cases.
-Of these about 100 fatal and 90 non-fatal thyroid cancers were due to iodine-131, and 70 fatal and 10 non-fatal, mostly lung cancers, were due to polonium-210.
+It has been estimated that the incident caused approximately 100 fatal and 90 non-fatal cancer cases.
+Of these, about 10 fatal and 55 non-fatal thyroid cancers were due to iodine-131, and 70 fatal and 10 non-fatal, mostly lung cancers, were due to polonium-210.
+However, epidemiological research published in 2024 failed to find any increase in thyroid cancer rates resulting from the fire.
+The lack of any observable increase was ascribed by the study to the destruction of milk from the area, and the lack of a sound evidentiary basis for the original estimates of cancer likely to be caused by the fire.